kalindan/path-finder/README.md

 # Path finder

-Console app which generates 2D field, random obstacles, start and target positions, and hopefully finds a way without from start to target without hitting anything or getting stucked.
+Console app which generates 2D field, random obstacles, start and target positions, and hopefully finds a way from start to target without hitting anything or getting stucked.